 In 2019, Xanthe was named among the top 40 under 40 by the Leadership Center for Excellence for outstanding public service.
 Xanthe is the Founder and Board Chair Emeritus of Advancing Girls’ Education in Africa, a thriving nonprofit in East Africa which has served 3,000 girls with secondary school opportunities.
 The UN gave AGE Africa a good practice award, and Michelle Obama endorsed the organization’s work.
-CBS’s The Early Show, Voice of America, The Christian Science Monitor, and several African media outlets.
+CBS’s The Early Show, Voice of America, The Christian Science Monitor, and several African media outlets have covered their work.
 The nonprofit named the Xanthe Scharff Workplace Experience project in her honor.